inuits/Yata/README.md

 Yet Another Timesheet Application
 ===

+!!
+This repo is archived and we are no longer maintaining it.
+Please have a look at https://github.com/inuits.yayata instead

 YATA is the application used internally at Inuits to generate invoices.
 It allows you to create detailed timesheets.

 Features